 Regional green infrastructure is an interconnected network of open space that provide ecological and societal benefits.
 Green infrastructure can provide a range of ecosystem functions, including stormwater management, recreation, water filtration, carbon sequestration, habitat provision, and air purification.

-On a site-scale, green infrastructure encompasses suite of techniques that use vegetation, soils, and natural processes to mimic natural hydrology.
+On a site-scale, green infrastructure encompasses a suite of techniques that use vegetation, soils, and natural processes to mimic natural hydrology.
 Site-specific green infrastructure practices, such as bioswales and rain gardens, can serve as effective supplements or alternatives to traditional "gray infrastructure," such as sewer pipes, wastewater treatment plants, and other engineered systems.
 Like other forms of infrastructure, green infrastructure needs to be managed, restored, and expanded.

 Green infrastructure at the regional scale is described by the Chicago Wilderness Green Infrastructure Vision (GIV).
 Developed through a collaborative and consensus-based process, the GIV consists of spatial data and policies describing the most important areas to protect in the region.
 The GIV was originally adopted by Chicago Wilderness in 2004 and has been refined over many years with the help of The Conservation Fund.